 N.Y.
-Penal Law § 230.25 (Promoting prostitution in the third degree) states that "[a] person is guilty of promoting prostitution in the third degree when he knowingly: 1) advances or profits from prostitution by . . . controlling or owning, either alone or in association with others . . . a business that sells travel-related services knowing that such services include or are intended to facilitate travel for the purpose of patronizing a prostitute, including to a foreign jurisdiction and regardless of the legality of prostitution in said foreign jurisdiction. . .
-"The Class D felony is punishable by up to 7 years' imprisonment and a possible fine not to exceed \$5,000 or double the amount of the profit from the crime, whichever is higher.
+Penal Law § 230.25 (Promoting prostitution in the third degree) states that "[a] person is guilty of promoting prostitution in the third degree when he knowingly: 1) advances or profits from prostitution by . . . controlling or owning, either alone or in association with others . . . a business that sells travel-related services knowing that such services include or are intended to facilitate travel for the purpose of patronizing a prostitute, including to a foreign jurisdiction and regardless of the legality of prostitution in said foreign jurisdiction. . . and is a Class D felony."
+Under N.Y.
+Penal Law §70.00 a "Class D felony is punishable by up to 7 years imprisonment and a possible fine not to exceed \$5,000 or double the amount of the profit from the crime, whichever is higher."